Bellwright: How to Get Strap Fast and Fix Mid-Game Shortages

 The fastest early-game method: kill bandits and loot everything

-The important thing to understand is that Strap is not guaranteed from every kill.
-Public guides and community tips line up on that point: you should think in terms of volume, not certainty.
-One clean camp clear may solve a short-term shortage, but the real early-game strategy is repeated bandit kills over time, mixed into your normal travel and expansion route.
+Before your village can produce Strap, bandits are your source.
+Hostile patrols and bandit camps carry Strap in their loot pool, so combat is the answer — not elegant combat, efficient combat.
+Strap is not guaranteed from every kill, so think in terms of volume, not certainty.
+One clean camp clear can solve a short-term shortage, but the real early-game plan is repeated bandit kills folded into your normal travel and expansion route.

 What to prioritize when farming bandits

-• Hit roaming patrols whenever they are on your route instead of ignoring them.
+• Hit roaming patrols whenever they cross your route instead of ignoring them.

-• Clear bandit camps if you can do it safely and consistently.
+• Clear bandit camps when you can do it safely and consistently.

-• Loot every body immediately; do not assume the only reward is whatever weapon or armor piece caught your eye.
+• Loot every body immediately; the reward is not just the weapon or armor piece that caught your eye.

 • Expect dry runs.
 Strap farming works because of repeated kills, not because every enemy drops one.